useruser-useruser/homelab/docs/network/networking.md

 The tower's OS is Proxmox, a Debian-based hypervisor OS.
 You can read more details about the Proxmox setup in [hypervisor](/docs/software/hypervisor.md).

 The first VM is OPNsense.
 OPNsense is the network's central focus point.
 It is the network's router, gateway, firewall, and more.
-It is the only node on the network that is NAT'd by the ISP-provided router, receiving a static IP address from the router, but to the rest of the LAN, it is 192.168.1.100.
+It is the only node on the network that is NAT'd by the ISP-provided router, receiving a static IP address from the router, but to the rest of the LAN, it is [OPNsense's LAN IP].
 Here are the in-depth details:

 - WAN is on vtnet0
 - LAN is on vtnet1